andmedina/data-engineering-projects/projects/manufacturing/cad_erp_pipeline/README.md

 This project simulates a real-world aerospace manufacturing and engineering data pipeline that integrates CAD/PLM-style engineering metadata with ERP and inventory-style operational datasets.

-The pipeline extracts engineering source exports, validates manufacturing data quality, transforms nested Bill of Materials (BOM) structures into relational tables, and produces analytics-ready datasets for downstream reporting and operational workflows.
+The pipeline extracts engineering source exports, generates scalable synthetic manufacturing datasets, validates manufacturing data quality, transforms nested Bill of Materials (BOM) structures into relational tables, and produces analytics-ready datasets for downstream reporting and operational workflows.

 This project was designed to simulate engineering/manufacturing data environments commonly found in:
 - aerospace manufacturing